Introduction

 Define Data Warehouse in Healthcare

-A serves as a centralized storage facility designed to collect, retain, and manage extensive volumes of information from various health-related sources.
+A data warehouse serves as a centralized storage facility designed to collect, retain, and manage extensive volumes of information from various health-related sources.
 These sources include:

 - electronic health records (EHRs)